On the Beach (Neil Young album)

 On the Beach is a folk rock[3] album exploring themes of anger, alienation, and cautious optimism.

 "Walk On", the album's opener, has Young combining his melancholy outlook with a wish to move on and keep living.
-In the liner notes to Decade, Young describes the song as "My over defensive reaction to criticisms of Tonight's The Night and the seemingly endless flow of money coming from you people out there."
+In the liner notes to Decade, Young describes the song as: "My over defensive reaction to criticisms of Tonight's The Night and the seemingly endless flow of money coming from you people out there."

 The social commentary "See the Sky About to Rain" dates from Harvest.
 It had been covered by The Byrds a year earlier on their eponymous reunion album.

-"Revolution Blues" was inspired by Charles Manson, whom Young had met in his Topanga Canyon days about six months before the Tate–LaBianca murders.[4][5]
+"Revolution Blues" was inspired by Charles Manson, whom Young had met in his Topanga Canyon days, about six months before the Tate–LaBianca murders.[4][5]
 David Crosby and Young's other bandmates objected to playing the song live.
 "Man, they didn't know if they wanted to stand on the same stage as me when I was doin' it.
 I was goin', 'It's just a fuckin' song.
 What's the big deal?
 It's about culture.
 It's about what's really happening.'"[6]
-In a 1985 interview, Young remembers meeting Manson and being spooked by him:
+In a 1985 interview, Young recalled meeting Manson and being spooked by him:

-Side two opens with "On the Beach", a slow, bluesy meditation on the downsides of fame.
+The side closes with "Vampire Blues", a cynical attack on the oil industry,[8] and side two opens with "On the Beach", a slow, bluesy meditation on the downsides of fame.

-"We didn't work every day, we only worked when we felt really inspired.
+"Motion Pictures" is an elegy for Young's relationship with actress Carrie Snodgress, which was falling apart.[9]
+Young remembers in Waging Heavy Peace: "We were all high on honey slides...
+A couple of spoonfuls of that and you would be laid-back into the middle of next week.
+The record was slow and dreamy, kind of underwater without bubbles."[10]
+The song was written in a Los Angeles hotel room while watching TV.[11]
+Kershaw described the song's genesis: "We didn't work every day, we only worked when we felt really inspired.
 Me and Ben and Neil were sittin' in Ben's room.
 Neil started hummin' somethin', and I started playin' along with the melody on the steel.
 Ben started playin' bass, it sounded so goddamn pretty.
-Neil picked up a pen and just wrote the words right then and put that motherfucker down while it was still smeared all over us.[12]
+Neil picked up a pen and just wrote the words right then and put that motherfucker down while it was still smeared all over us."[12]

-The song explores Young's feelings about his critics, Richard Nixon, and the state of CSNY.
-The line "You're all just pissing in the wind" was a direct quote from Young's manager Elliot Roberts regarding the inactivity of the quartet.[14]
+"Ambulance Blues" closes the album.
+In a 1992 interview for the French Guitare & Claviers magazine, Young said that song was based on "Needle of Death" by Bert Jansch, who he said was on a par with Jimi Hendrix: "I wasn't even aware of it, and someone else drew my attention to it."[13]
+It explores Young's feelings about his critics, Richard Nixon, and the state of CSNY.
+The line, "You're all just pissing in the wind", was a direct quote from Young's manager Elliot Roberts regarding the inactivity of the quartet.[14]
 The song also references the Riverboat, a small coffeehouse in Toronto's Yorkville neighbourhood which was an early venue for folk-inspired artists like Gordon Lightfoot, Bruce Cockburn, Joni Mitchell, Simon & Garfunkel, and Arlo Guthrie.[15][16]
-The line "Oh, Isabella, proud Isabella, they tore you down and plowed you under" references 88 Isabella Street, an old rooming house in Toronto where Neil and Rick James stayed for a period.
+The line, "Oh, Isabella, proud Isabella, they tore you down and plowed you under", references 88 Isabella Street, an old rooming house in Toronto where Neil and Rick James stayed for a period.
 It was demolished in the early 1970s and an apartment now stands on its location.
 Young confirms in a 2023 post to the "Letters to the Editor" section of his website that the verse about the man who tells so many lies was indeed written for Richard Nixon.

 Recording